PublicDomainRelease/MODFLOW-2005/doc/Updates/readme_PCG.txt

+Changes to the PCG7 Package for MODFLOW-2005 version 1.9:

+Added the IHCOFADD option.
+When an active cell is surrounded by dry cells, the cell normally converts to dry.
+The new option causes the cell to convert to dry only if storage and head-dependent boundary flow are also 0.
+IHCOFADD is a 4th integer input item read on the first input line.
+A non-zero value activates the option.
+An unspecified or 0 value turns the option off.

 Changes to the PCG7 Package for MODFLOW-2005 version 1.5:

 The option was added to the PCG7 Package to have separate damping factors